cuboulder-MSD/digColl_earlyPhotographyAsia/README.md

 Language(s) seen in this collection include: [English](http://id.loc.gov/vocabulary/iso639-2/eng)

 ### Extent
 The size or scale of the work.
-Typically one one photograph.
+Typically one photograph or photograph album.

 ### Form
 A particular physical presentation of a resource, including the physical form or medium of material for a resource.